RuiminHuang/Real-time-Implementation-of-CycleGAN/Description-of-Model-Structure/README.md

   Student_Network = MyCycleGANGenerator(config=[32, 32, 32, 32, 32, 32, 32, 32])
   ```

 * For a sub-net of the student network, the config is [n1, n2, n3, n4, n5, n6, n8].
-To balance computational complexity and hardware parallelism, n1-n8 can be selected as 16, 24, or 32, so there are 6561 (3 to the 8th power) sub-nets.
+Considering computational complexity and hardware parallelism, n1-n8 can be selected as 16, 24, or 32, so there are 6561 (3 to the 8th power) sub-nets.
 Obviously, the sub-nets is also less computationally intensive than the student network.

   ```python
   # Sub_Network1